-Primary Progressive Multiple Sclerosis
+Primary-Progressive Multiple Sclerosis

-Multiple sclerosis (MS) is a disease that interferes with your brain's ability to operate your body.
+Multiple sclerosis (MS) is a neurodegenerative disease.
+It interferes with your brain's ability to control your body.
 It can be disabling.

-About 10% of people diagnosed with MS have this type.
-On average, people with the primary progressive form of MS start having symptoms between ages 35 and 39.
+Men and women are evenly affected by this type of MS. About 10% of people diagnosed with MS have PPMS.
+On average, people with primary-progressive MS start having symptoms between ages 35 and 39.

-These are symptoms of MS:
+What are the symptoms of primary-progressive MS?

-Difficulty staying balanced
+Trouble staying balanced

-Difficulty thinking clearly
+Trouble thinking clearly

 Trouble with bowel and bladder control

 Methods that your healthcare provider may use to diagnose MS include:

 Discussion.
 Your healthcare provider will talk with you about your symptoms.